thehyve/transmartApp-doc/source/advanced_workflow.rst

 GenePrint
 ~~~~~~~~~

-This analysis, that orginated from cBioPortal, allows a user to visualize a
-number of high dimensional nodes and the specific values for features for each patient.
+The Geneprint provides a visual summary of notable features across different datatypes.
+These features include
+mRNA expression (up/down regulation based on threshold), protein expression (up/down regulation based on threshold),
+aCGH copy number aberrations (loss, normal, gain, amplified), vcf small genomic variants (indication of mutation or not).

+To begin the analysis, see `Running the Analyses`_, then perform the following steps.

-To create a geneprint:
+To perform a Geneprint analysis:

 #.
-Click the **Advanced Workflow** tab, then open the **Analysis** menu.
+Click the Advanced Workflow tab, then open the Analysis menu.

 #.
-Select **Geneprint**.
+Select Geneprint

-    The Variable Selection section appears.
+    *The Variable Selection section appears*

 #.
-Define the following variables:

-    *   Atleast one high-dimensional data node of the following types:

-        *   aCGH
-        *   mRNA expression
-        *   proteomics
-        *   small variants

-    *  Use the **High Dimensional Data** popup to select the genes of interest.
+Drag a high-dimensional data node into the Variable Selection box.
+The data node may be mRNA, protein,
+    aCGH (copy number aberrations) or vcf (small genomic variants) data.
+It is possible to drag multiple nodes
+    of different types into the box.

 #.
-Adjust the z-score threshold, if necessary.
+Click the High Dimensional Data button.

+    *The Compare Subsets-Pathway Selection dialog box appears*

 #.
+Select one or more Genes/Pathways/mirIDs/UniProtIDs by typing in their symbols and selecting them from the list.

+#.
+Click ‘Apply Selections’.

+#.
+Specify thresholds for the mRNA and/or protein expression z-scores (if applicable).

-Click **Run**.
+#.
+Click Run.

-Geneprint shows different glyphs for each high dimensional data type selected.

-Example of a plot with mRNA expression:
+    *Your analysis appears below*

 |geneprint|

+**Explanation of Geneprint result:**

+The geneprint shows a glyph (rectangle) for each gene-subject pair.
+Each row represents a gene, each column a subject.
+The columns are sorted by feature, starting at the first gene.
+Each glyph represents the data values using color coding
+and icons.
+An explanation of these is provided in the legend.

+In order for data to be compatible with Geneprint, the patient/subject ids for the different data types must
+match to show them in the same columns, and gene information must have been loaded in the database for all data types.

 Group Test for aCGH